kaz-utashiro/greple-subst/README.md

     _outstand_, _all_ and _none_.

-    With default value _outstand_, command will show information about correct and incorrect words only when incorrect word was found.
+    With default value _outstand_, command will show information about correct and incorrect words only when incorrect word was found in the same file.

     With value _ng_, command will show information only about incorrect word.
 If you want to get data for correct word, use _ok_ or _any_.

-    Value _all_ and _none_ makes sense only when used with **--stat** option.
+    Value _all_ and _none_ make sense only when used with **--stat** option, and display information about never matched pattern.

 - **--select**=_N_